ZDQ8230/Fintech-assignment-1/README.md

 ![](Bambu.%20png.png)

 ## **Overview**
-> "At the core of Bambu, we empower our clients to help their users save and invest digitally." - Bambu.com
+> "At the core of Bambu, we empower our clients to help their users save and invest digitally." - Bambu official website

 Bambu is a company founded in 2016 by Ned Phillips and Aki Ranin.
 Bambu is a fintech company that develops technology for wealth management.
 For example, robo advisory, API (application programing interfaace) platform.
 The company is B2B.
 Bambbus has won many awards such as being named as AIFinTech100 comapny and The World's Most Innovative AI Technology Services.
 As well as alumni of SuperCharger 2.0 Accelerator program and finalist at Jumpstart organised by Alibaba Entrepreneurs Fund.